 If you have a problem with your order, such as missing parts, wrong parts, or incorrect billing, contact Dell for customer assistance.
-Have your invoice or packing slip available when you call.
-See the contact information for your region.
+Have your invoice or packing slip handy when you call.
+For the telephone number to call for your region, see "Contacting Dell" on page 133.